Overview

 Retention of documentation

-All enrolment, attendance and related documentation used in completing the Census form is to be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.
+All enrolment, attendance and related documentation that you use to complete the Census form should be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.

 >> Enrolment verification program